About This Drug

 Food and Drug Interactions

-- There are no known interactions of trifluridine and tipiracil with food, however this medication should be taken 1 hour after a morning and evening meal.
+- There are no known interactions of trifluridine and tipiracil with food, however this medication should be taken with food.

 When to Call the Doctor

 Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms: